 - a.
 Core faculty members must be designated by the program director. - b.
 Core faculty members must complete the annual ACGME Faculty Survey. - i.
-The core faculty-to-resident ratio must be at least 0.67 core faculty members for every resident in the program. - 5.
+The core clinical faculty-to-resident ratio must be at least 0.67 FTE clinical core faculty members for every resident in the program. - 5.
 The UVA GME Policy 12 details the delineation of the responsibilities of the attending physician, the trainee and the program. - 6.
-Attendance will be kept at the above departmental conferences for assessment purposes. - 7.
+Attendance will be kept at the departmental conferences in II.B.2.f. for assessment purposes. - 7.
 The faculty will evaluate the residents - a. based on the resident's achievement of milestone expectations - b. through the institution's electronic New Innovations system - c. during mock oral examination held monthly.